pascalpoizat/veca-ide/README.md

 ## 1. Requirements

 You will need a recent Eclipse with version 2.13 or more of the XText libraries.
+For this:

-You can get for example the **Eclipse IDE for Java and DSL Developers** from [the Eclipse Packages Site](https://www.eclipse.org/downloads/eclipse-packages/).
+- get the **Eclipse IDE for Java and DSL Developers** from [the Eclipse Packages Site](https://www.eclipse.org/downloads/eclipse-packages/)

-The plugin gets activated once you work on a `.veca` file.
+- in Eclipse, Help -> Install New Sofware ... -> Add a new repository from `http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/` (you can name it `xtext (update site)` for example)

+- from this repository, select Xtext / Xtext complete SDK for installation

 ## 2. Update-site

-You can get the plugin directly from the update-site.
+You can get the VECA plugin directly from the update-site:

-In Eclipse, use Help -> Install New Software ... -> Add this update site : `https://pascalpoizat.github.io/veca-ide/`.
+- in Eclipse, Help -> Install New Software ... -> Add a new repository from `https://pascalpoizat.github.io/veca-ide/` (you can name it `veca dsl (update site)` for example)

+- from this repository, select VecaDsl / VecaDsl Feature for installation

 ## 3. Building from source